SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

 Now that you've...
 - created an ABAP package,
-- created a database table and filled it with demo data,
+- created a database table,
 - created a transactional UI service,
 - published a local service point, and started the _Fiori elements App Preview_ in ADT.